 SAC/TC 243 is in charge of this English translation.
 In case of any doubt about the contents of English translation, the Chinese original shall be considered authoritative.

-This standard is drafted in accordance with the rules given in GB/T 1.1-2009.
+This standard is drafted in accordance with the rules given in the GB/T 1.1-2009.

-This standard was proposed by the National Nonferrous Metals Standardization Technical Committee.
+This standard was proposed by National Nonferrous Metals Standardization Technical Committee.

-This standard was prepared by National Standardization Technical Committee 243 on Nonferrous Metals of SAC/TC.
+This standard was prepared by SAC/TC 243 National Nonferrous Metals Standardization Technical Committee.

-Methods for chemical analysis of silver- Determination of copper、bismuth、iron、lead、antimony、palladium、selenium and tellurium contents-Spark atomic emission spectrometry
+Methods for chemical analysis of silver- Determination of copper,bismuth,iron,lead,antimony,palladium,selenium and tellurium contents-Spark atomic emission spectrometry

 1 Scope